 const char* password = "password";

-Organizing our projects in this way is a good habit, which allows us to have cleaner, maintainable, and reusable code.
+Organizing our projects in this way is a good habit, allowing for cleaner, more maintainable, and reusable code.

-In the configuration, we will use wifiMulti.addAP(…) to add several WiFi networks providing their respective SSID and password.
-When starting up, the ESP8266 will connect to the network with the best reception.
+In the configuration we will use wifiMulti.addAP(…) to add several WiFi networks providing their respective SSIDs and passwords.
+On startup, the ESP8266 will connect to the network with the best reception.

-This mode is less common than the previous one, since normally we are not going to have several available WiFi networks (it is more common to have several APs with the same SSID and password).
+This mode is less common than the previous one, since normally we won’t have several WiFi networks available (it’s more common to have several APs with the same SSID and password).
 But it is interesting in some mesh network projects, sniffers, etc.

-However, managing a multiple WiFi also implies an additional workload for the ESP8266, although not too large.
-So use this function only when it is really necessary and do not get used to using it “just because”.
+However, managing multiple WiFi also means additional workload for the ESP8266, although not too large.
+So use this function only when it is really necessary and don’t get used to using it “just because”.

 #include <ESP8266WiFi.h>